tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 there are transactions that can never have been or will never be valid.
 They thus propose to introduce a special response code for `CheckTx` to indicate this behaviour, and ban the peers who gossip such transactions.
-Additionally, users expressed a need for banning peers who repeadetly send transactions failing `CheckTx`.
+Additionally, users expressed a need for banning peers who repeatedly send transactions failing `CheckTx`.

 The main goal of this document is to analyse the cases where peers could be banned when they send transacations failing `CheckTx`, and provide the exact conditions that a peer and transaction have